doandanhtu/ulp-model-torch/docs/Model_specifications_full_v4_6.md

 Scenario 1 should always be the base scenario, where all these factors do not impact the calculation.

+**Note that:** in the implementation, sensitivity factors are applied to assumption parameters BEFORE model execution.
+This architecture keeps calculation formulas clean and unchanged while allowing flexible sensitivity analysis.

 ### Stochastic mode

 In stochastic mode, the following rate assumptions vary across both time steps and simulations as outputs of the economic scenario generator: